 What a moment we are living in.
-The world is a different place today than it was a few weeks ago.
 I personally feel like every aspect of my life has been upturned.
 My work has changed, my kids are at home trying to make appearances in my video meetings, and I don’t know if I’ll find toilet paper on my next grocery run.

 I know many of you have been impacted in much more gut-wrenching ways.
 Some of you have lost jobs; some have lost loved ones; others are in the medical field, trying to save lives without knowing how it could impact you or your family.
 It’s a confusing, scary, grief-filled season.